-Seven & i Holdings has established the Basic Policy on Information Security and Basic Policy on Protection of Personal Information to promote the appropriate protection and use of customer information (personal information) acquired through Omni-Channel initiatives and further promote safe and secure business operations, and we have obtained ISMS certification (ISO 72001) for information security management systems.
+Seven & i Holdings has established the Basic Policy on Information Security and Basic Policy on Protection of Personal Information to promote the appropriate protection and use of customer information (personal information) acquired through Omni-Channel initiatives and further promote safe and secure business operations, and we have obtained ISMS certification (ISO 27001) for information security management systems.
 Through the implementation of a PDCA cycle for our ISMS we continue to develop a high-level information security system.
 We have also acquired the PCIDSS certification, which is a global security standard, in our Omni-Channel system.
 Our goal in this is to ensure the safe handling of particularly credit card information, business partners’ information, and business partners.

 Seven & i Holdings has established the 7&i Computer Security Incident Response Team (7&i CSIRT) to respond to external cyber attacks and minimize their impact and potential damage, particularly from a technical standpoint.
 The team conducts quick and appropriate containment and other measures in response to information security incidents in an organized manner.

-In addition, when an information security incident is judged to be a major incident by the 7&i CSIRT (based on the extent of damage, etc.), a response system has been built whereby the 7&i Security Incident Response Team (7&i SIRT) is mobilized to decide on and carry out emergency response measures, standard response measures for system recovery, and externally directed actions in particular, such how the incident is to be disclosed.
+In addition, when an information security incident is judged to be a major incident by the 7&i CSIRT (based on the extent of damage, etc.), a response system has been built for mobilizing the 7&i Security Incident Response Team (7&i SIRT) and to deciding on and carry out emergency response measures, standard response measures for system recovery, and externally directed actions, in particular, such how the incident is to be disclosed.